windium/ShareX-Custom-URL/README.md

 ### Cloudflare Worker
 Create worker account and worker. [guide](https://developers.cloudflare.com/workers/quickstart)

-Open `worker-script.js` on any text exitor, change `cdnDomain` to custom uploader url and `domain` to your domain.
+Open `worker-script.js` on any text exitor, change `cdnDomain` to custom uploader url, change `domain` to your domain and change `secret` to random secret key.

 Copy script then on Cloudflare Workers page > Quick edit > Paste the content of `worker-script.js` > Done

 ### ShareX Config
   - Open ShareX > Destinations > Custom uploader settings > Import > From file > Select `custom-domain.sxcu` file > Open
-  - On custom domain settings change request url to your domain.
+  - On custom domain settings change request url to your domain and change key value at headers section to your secret key you set at Cloudflare Worker step.
   - Go back to ShareX menu > Destinations > URL Shortener > Select Custom URL Shortener
   - After capture tasks must be selected as `Upload image to host`.
   - After upload tasks select `Shorten URL` and `Copy URL to clipboard`.